flurie/sdp/README.md

 code duplication).
 * Good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
-SDP will not requires qualified imports when working with different structures in the same namespace.
+SDP will not requires qualified imports when work with different structures in the same namespace.
 * Orientation to other libraries.
-SDP, array and vector are essentially interchangeable.
-In some cases, SDP can also replace containers and, in very few cases, bytestring.
-However, this isn't its main purpose.
-SDP must help other libraries interact better with each other.
+This library is interchangeable with array and vector, however this isn't the main purpose.
+First of all, SDP is a way of interacting libraries at the level of data abstraction.
+SDP doesn't give its own implementations an advantage over external.

 ## SDP category using